 Multiple studies have proven that people with a spiritual bend of mind are considerably less prone to developing mental health problems and heart disease compared to their secular counterparts and experience less stress.

-Believing in a conscious Universe also makes sense on a practical level.
+Believing in a conscious Universe and that everything happens for a reason also makes sense on a practical level.
 People who are convinced that we lead a random existence are more likely to miss out on crucial life lessons and invaluable clues that could potentially lead them to higher ground.

 Their cynicism shuts them off from searching for the crucial underlying meaning and connectivity of events that occurs in their lives.

 I want to make it clear that my intention in stating these points is not to influence you to subscribe to my thought process.
 This is a sensitive topic and highly personal to each individual, but whatever you choose to believe should feel right for you.